unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-conversion-and-migration.md

    - Download the latest **VirtIO drivers ISO** for Windows by selecting it from the dropdown menu and clicking **Download**.

 2. Navigate to the **VMs** tab and click **Add VM**.
-3. Select the Windows version that matches your original Xen virtual machine.
+3. Select the Windows version that matches your original %%Xen|xen-hvm%% virtual machine.
 4. Configure the basic settings:
    - **Name**: Assign a descriptive name to your VM.
    - **VirtIO drivers ISO**: Choose the version you just downloaded.
 5. Under **Primary vDisk Location**:
-   - Browse and select your existing Xen virtual disk.
+   - Browse and select your existing %%Xen|xen-hvm%% virtual disk.
 6. Add a **temporary secondary vDisk**:
    - Click the green plus sign.
    - Set the size to **1M** (this will enforce IDE bus compatibility during the initial boot).